What is the small business health care tax credit?

 - Contribute at least 50% of each employee's premium (employee only)

-To get tax credits, your business must submit an eligibility application (205ER-TAX) to Vermont Health Connect, and must also offer a VHC-certified health plan to its employees.
+To get the tax credit, your business must submit an eligibility application (205ER-TAX) to Vermont Health Connect, and must also offer a Vermont Health Connect-certified health plan to its employees.

-How do I get an eligibility determination from VHC that I can use to claim the tax credit?
+How do I get an eligibility determination from Vermont Health Connect so my business can claim the tax credit?

-In order to claim the tax credit, a small business must take the following steps:
+To claim the tax credit, a small business must:

 - Download an eligibility application (205ER-TAX).